notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 In Odoo, constraints can be implemented at two different levels: directly in the database schema using **SQL constraints**, or in the model's logic using **constraint methods**.
 Each type has its own advantages and use cases, allowing developers to choose the most appropriate validation method based on their specific needs.
+Unlike onchange methods, constraints are enforced when saving records to the database, not when they are altered in the UI.

 .. _tutorials/server_framework_101/sql_constraints: